mongodb/leafygreen-ui/packages/polymorphic/README.md

 ## Extending Polymorphic behavior

-If you want to expose `as` as a prop of your component, use the `Polymorphic` factory function and hooks.
+If you want to expose `as` as a prop of your component, use the `Polymorphic` factory function and related hooks.

 Note that any inherited props will be indeterminate in the factory function, since the value `as` is not known. (i.e. the attributes of `rest` in the following example are not definitely known).